 There are quite a few settings available.
 For example, for customizing defaults of new reminders, defaults for quick-access times, changing the behavior of how the auto-snoozing works, and so on.

 There is API support for searching and adding new reminders via x-callback-urls.
-Thus, it also comes with integration into automation tools like Workflow.
+Thus, it also comes with integration into automation tools like Shortcuts.
 Unfortunately, for some reason, it is not possible to add or start timers via this.

 Here some more impressions of the iPhone app, of which most of the screenshots in this article were taken from: